DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 runWithSv                   true    By default, the workflow will try to use an SV file for breakpoints allowMissingSVFile          false   Allows the workflow to stop without an error, if the SV file does not exist

-runWithDelly          		false   Run with delly output (from EMBLs delly workflow) or with crest runQualityCheckOnly      	false   Stop the workflow after the gc correction. runMetaCNVGeneration        false   Run a meta step for the cnv generation.
+runWithCrest          		false   Run with crest output runQualityCheckOnly      	false   Stop the workflow after the gc correction. runMetaCNVGeneration        false   Run a meta step for the cnv generation.
 This submits a single,
 									slightly optimized step instead of several (per chromosome) jobs.